FAQs and Guides

 The UPC is a court of law.
 The legal judges will always of course also be the majority, whichever division is hearing the case.
 The procedure, rules (including jurisdiction), evidence, and remedy approaches are all aspects that come from court processes, and differ significantly from EPO or other patent office procedures.

 Bearing all of that in mind, the best approach in anything other than the simplest case is likely to be to arrange representation that comprises a mixture of European patent attorneys and lawyers experienced in patent litigation.
+Indeed, this has been seen in many cases before the UPC.

 Judges

-There are two kinds of judge in the UPC – legal and technical.
+There are two kinds of judge in the UPC: legal and technical.
 Legal judges are individuals eligible to sit as judges in their national courts, and are typically experienced national judges.
 They have experience and/or training in patent litigation.

 Technical judges have a technical degree and demonstrable expertise in a particular field.
 They are typically senior European patent attorneys or former members of patent office tribunals.

 In all proceedings, a judge-rapporteur is appointed from among the legal judges on the relevant panel.
-The judge-rapporteur manages the case, particularly in the interim procedure (as explained in the ‘Overview of Proceedings’ section of this guide).
+The judge-rapporteur manages the case, particularly in the interim procedure (as explained in the “Overview of Proceedings” section of this guide).

 Local and Regional Divisions